 The flow margin implicitly provides a general level of pressure cover across the system, as it is used to slightly increase the flows used in network analysis.
 The increased flows will lead to increased pressure drops along pipelines (compared to the case where the flow margin is not applied), which implies that where a minimum pressure must be observed (such as an Assured Offtake Pressure) the pressure observed operationally will be slightly higher than observed in the long term planning models for a particular supply and demand pattern.
-Equally, where a maximum pressure must be observed (such as an Entry Point Maximum Operating Pressure) the pressure observed operationally will be slightly lower than observed in the long term planning models for a particular supply and demand pattern.
 This pressure cover is then available for operational uncertainty e.g. compressor trips, changes to supply and demand forecasts and problems with supplies.
 The flow margin is assessed on the basis that Operating Margins gas held in store to mitigate for operational difficulties is available where needed within 3 hours of the operational problem being identified.
 The flow margin is not intended to provide cover for the period where Operating Margins gas is available.

 Although the flow margin itself applies a general level of pressure cover across the system, certain offtakes will be sensitive to the availability of upstream compression.
-These offtakes are generally at the extremities of the system and are those points where other measures to manage flows (such as offtake switching) are not available.
+These offtakes are generally at the extremities of the system and are those offtakes where other measures to manage flows (such as offtake switching) are not available.
 Additional pressure cover at these points must be determined through network analysis.
 This additional pressure cover may vary across years and between plan cycles, so the design condition which requires the most onerous pressure cover will be used for all subsequent planning cycles.
 Where a reduction in pressure cover can be achieved, the long term trend of pressure cover required and seen at the point in question will be assessed to ensure that large step changes in pressure cover do not skew analysis results across a period of time.